kawilliams/kawilliams.github.io/index.markdown

 I am interested in how we think about data and communicate those ideas.
 I also design data visualizations for high-performance computing data.

-I'm the head of the [Davidson Data Vis Lab](https://davidson-data-vis-lab.github.io/).
+I'm the head of the [Davidson Data Vis Lab](https://davidson-data-vis-lab.github.io/) and a member and founder of [VIS-SEA](https://vis-sea.github.io/) (VISualization in the SouthEAst).

 Below is a brief overview of my research, teaching, and other projects.
 More information can be found on the individual pages.